Clinical trial: Safety

 Responsibility for the safety of the subjects in a clinical trial is shared between the sponsor, the local site investigators (if different from the sponsor), the various IRBs that supervise the study, and (in some cases, if the study involves a marketable drug or device), the regulatory agency for the country where the drug or device will be sold.

 A systematic concurrent safety review is frequently employed to assure research participant safety.
 The conduct and on-going review is designed to be proportional to the risk of the trial.
 Typically this role is filled by a Data and Safety Committee, an externally appointed Medical Safety Monitor, an Independent Safety Officer, or for small or low-risk studies the principal investigator.

 For safety reasons, many clinical trials of drugs are designed to exclude women of childbearing age, pregnant women, or women who become pregnant during the study.
 In some cases, the male partners of these women are also excluded or required to take birth control measures.

+Efficacy

+Efficacy is the ability of a treatment or intervention to produce its intended effect under controlled conditions.
+It can be influenced by factors such as dosage, patient characteristics, disease severity, and treatment adherence.